Oxford skyline including Radcliffe Square and the Bodleian

 Assessment

-During the first year students are assessed on each of the taught modules undertaken in the first two terms as well as completing a project report on each of the two short rotation projects undertaken.
+During the first year students are assessed on each of the taught modules undertaken in the first term as well as completing a project report on each of the two short rotation projects undertaken.
 Satisfactory achievement will be required for progression to the research stage, assessed by a DTC viva on transfer to the appropriate department.

 Graduate destinations